Regulations (Standards - 29 CFR) - Table of Contents|

 Required State plan notifications and supplements.
 Whenever a State makes a change to its legislation, regulations, standards, or major changes to policies or procedures, which affect the operation of the State plan, the State shall provide written notification to OSHA.
 When the change differs from a corresponding Federal program component, the State shall submit a formal, written plan supplement.
 When the State adopts a provision which is identical to a corresponding Federal provision, written notification, but no formal plan supplement, is required.
 However, the State is expected to maintain the necessary underlying State document (e.g., legislation or standard) and to make it available for review upon request.
 All plan change supplements or required documentation must be submitted within 60 days of adoption of the change.
 Submission of all notifications and supplements may be in electronic format.

 Plan supplement availability.
-Copies of all principal documents comprising the State plan, whether approved or pending approval, shall be available for inspection and copying at the Federal and State locations specified in the subpart of Part 1952 of this chapter relating to each State plan.
-The underlying documentation for identical plan changes shall be maintained by the State and shall similarly be available for inspection and copying at the State locations.
+The underlying documentation for identical plan changes shall be maintained by the State.
 Annually, States shall submit updated copies of the principal documents comprising the plan, or appropriate page changes, to the extent that these documents have been revised.
 To the extent possible, plan documents will be maintained and submitted by the State in electronic format and also made available in such manner.

 Advisory opinions.
 Upon State request, OSHA may issue an advisory opinion on the approvability of a proposed change which differs from the Federal program prior to promulgation or adoption by the State and submission as a formal supplement.